 - Architecture: Castle, outbuildings, park.

-- State of Disrepair: Partially ruined, some parts still standing.
+- State of disrepair: Partially in ruins, some parts still standing.

 - Access: Access requires discretion and respect for the premises.